Robert Cassard

 What does it mean to be a competent guitarist?
 How good do you have to get before you experience real rewards from all your effort?

-In this video, I use a two-pronged Quora question, and the wise answers provided by a guitar player with 59 years of experience, to explore what it means to be competent, and how YOU can become competent quickly if you're not there yet.
+In this video, I use a two-pronged Quora question, and the wise answers provided by a guitar player with 59 years of experience, to explore what it means to be "competent," and how YOU can get competent quickly if you're not there yet.

 ⏰ Timestamps